our donors

 The Ivan Lee and Della Francis Brock Memorial Fund was set up to benefit the Northwest Baptist Foundation.

-The Levin and Gertrude Brann Memorial Scholarship Fund benefits Northwest Baptist Convention students applying for scholarships.
+The Levin and Gertrude Brann Memorial Scholarship Fund benefits Northwest Baptist students applying for scholarships.

-Cecil was a native Oregonian from Benton County, Oregon.
-It was in 1930 at First Baptist Church of Klamath Falls, Oregon that he made a public decision for Christ and answered the call to go into the ministry.
+Cecil was a native Oregonian from Benton County.
+In 1930 at First Baptist Church of Klamath Falls, Oregon, he made a public decision for Christ and answered the call to go into the ministry.
 R.E.
-Milam states, “C.C.
-Brown’s leadership was indispensable . . .
-He led the First Baptist Church of Madras, OR to affiliate with Southern Baptist.
+Milam stated, “C.C.
+Brown’s leadership was indispensable....
+He led the First Baptist Church of Madras, OR to affiliate with Southern Baptists.
 He also assisted the FBC of Klamath Falls to affiliate with Southern Baptists.
-Later he pastored in California for many years before retiring to his native Oregon.[7]
+Later he pastored in California for many years before retiring to his native Oregon."
+[7]

 The Cecil Brown Memorial Scholarship was set up provide scholarship for students attending the Pacific Northwest Campus of Golden Gate Baptist Theological Seminary.

 What a fine servant of the LORD and couple.
-Only the LORD knows the countless hundreds of people who are and will be benefiting from Ron’s work as an attorney.
-The Ron and Wilda Bryant Highland Baptist Church Endowment Fund contributes funds to Highland Baptist Church in Redmond, OR.
+Only the Lord knows the countless hundreds of people who are benefiting and will benefit from Ron’s work as an attorney.
+The Ron and Wilda Bryant Highland Baptist Church Endowment Fund contributes funds to Highland Baptist Church in Redmond, Oregon.

-Buoy Scholarship Endowment Fund was set up to provide financial support for boys attending the Interstate Baptist Association Summer Camp.
+The Buoy Scholarship Endowment Fund was created to provide financial support for boys attending the Interstate Baptist Association Summer Camp.

-The Fannie K. Burkett Revocable Trust was set up to benefit the Cooperative Program of the Northwest Baptist Foundation.
+The Fannie K. Burkett Revocable Trust was set up to benefit the Cooperative Program of the Northwest Baptist Convention.

-Tom’s connection: Becky and I went to California Baptist College with Bill’s younger brother.
+Tom Hixson's connection: Becky and I went to California Baptist College with a family member of Fannie (Bill’s younger brother).

 Tom and Frances ran a nursery in Bingen, Washington in the Columbia River Gorge.
 Tom came out to the Northwest from Texas as a BSU (Baptist Student Union) summer missionary and fell in love with the Northwest.
-The Samuel (Tom) and Frances Cavender Memorial Fund benefits the Northwest Baptist Convention for Baptist Student Ministries in the Northwest and church development.
+The Samuel (Tom) and Frances Cavender Memorial Fund benefits the Northwest Baptist Convention for Baptist student ministries and church development in the Northwest.

-The Archer C. and Mary J. Curtis Memorial Fund distributed funds to First Baptist Church, Waldport, OR, South County Senior Center, Waldport, OR and the Northwest Baptist Foundation.
+The Archer C. and Mary J. Curtis Memorial Fund distributed funds to First Baptist Church, Waldport, Oregon; South County Senior Center in Waldport; and the Northwest Baptist Foundation.

-The Jean K. Derby Memorial Fund was set up to send financial gifts to Brookwood Baptist Church, Hillsboro, Ore., Mt.
-Baker Baptist Association, the Northwest Baptist Convention, and the Northwest Baptist Foundation.
+The Jean K. Derby Memorial Fund was set up to send financial gifts to Brookwood Baptist Church, Hillsboro, Oregon; Mt.
+Baker Baptist Association; the Northwest Baptist Convention; and the Northwest Baptist Foundation.

-The Allen and Vallie Deshong Memorial Fund was set up to distribute funds to First Baptist Church of Sequim, Wash., and the Northwest Baptist Foundation.
+The Allen and Vallie Deshong Memorial Fund was established to benefit First Baptist Church of Sequim, Washington and the Northwest Baptist Foundation.

-Mrs. Eickman was from Hermiston, OR.
-She was active in Grace Baptist Church, Hermiston, OR.
-She didn’t have children to leave her estate to so she left her estate to Southern Baptist causes.
+Mrs. Eickman was from Hermiston, Oregon.
+She was active in Grace Baptist Church.
+She didn’t have children to leave her estate to, so she left everything to Southern Baptist causes.

-Tom’s connection: Two memories that I have is meeting Mrs. Eickman for lunch at the locale KFC – A&W. I learned over the years that she was a regular customer several days a week so I would adjust my schedule to arrive in time to take her home.
-In fact, the KFC-A&W fast food restaurant named her the customer of the month or year because she was such a regular customer.
+Tom Hixson's connection: Two memories that I have including meeting Mrs. Eickman for lunch at the local KFC-A&W. I learned over the years that she was a regular customer several days a week, so I would adjust my schedule to arrive in time to take her.
+In fact, the KFC-A&W restaurant named her the customer of the month and year because she was such a regular.

-My second memory is when she asked me to help her review her will, she went into the kitchen and brought her ice-cold document for me to review.
-She said, “I keep it in the freezer since it was insulated!”
+My second memory is when she asked me to help her review her will, and she went into the kitchen and brought out an ice-cold document for me to review.
+She said, “I keep it in the freezer since it's insulated!”

 The Laura Eickman Memorial Fund distributed money to the International Mission Board and the Cooperative Program of the Southern Baptist Convention.

 Pete grew up on a cattle, horse, and wheat ranch in a Mennonite community outside Frazer, Montana.
-He went on to attend Northwestern Seminary in Minneapolis, Minnesota, Hardin-Simmons University in Abilene, Texas and Southwestern Baptist Theological Seminary in Ft.
-Worth, Texas.
-He served in various roles at churches in Texas, South Dakota and eventually Portland, Oregon.
+He attended Northwestern Seminary in Minneapolis, Minnesota; Hardin-Simmons University in Abilene, Texas; and Southwestern Baptist Theological Seminary in Ft.
+Worth.
+He served in various roles at churches in Texas, South Dakota, and eventually Portland, Oregon.
 He was married to his wife Naomi for more than 60 years.
 He and Naomi took 18 mission groups around the world and conducted more than 600 revival meetings in the Northwest.
-The Pete and Naomi Fast Memorial Fund distributed 100 percent of its income to the Pacific Northwest Campus of Golden Gate Baptist Theological Seminary.
+The Pete and Naomi Fast Memorial Fund distributed its income to the Pacific Northwest Campus of Golden Gate Baptist Theological Seminary.

 The Felon Golden Memorial Fund benefitted the Pearl Buck Center for Handicapped Children, the Northwest Baptist Foundation Scholarship Fund for students attending seminary, and the Northwest Baptist Foundation New Church-Missions Fund.

-Miss Hart was introduced to me by John James, a Financial Advisor and member of the Board of Directors for the NW Baptist Foundation.
-She was single and had no heirs to leave her estate to.
+Miss Hart was introduced to Tom Hixon by John James, a financial advisor and member of the Foundation Board.
+She was single and had no heirs.
 She grew up back east and had a wonderful Dutch-type accent.
-She was not a Southern Baptist but was a member of the General Association of Regular Baptist Churches (GARBC).
-Her denomination did not have an organization like the Foundation for people to leave gifts for their churches, so John James suggested that she talk with me.
-This began many years of making stops in Des Moines, WA to visit with her and assist in her personal financial affairs.
+She was not a Southern Baptist but was a member of the General Association of Regular Baptist Churches (GARBC) and her denomination did not have an organization like the Foundation to help people leave gifts for their churches.
+Meeting her began many years of making stops in Des Moines, Washington to visit with her and assist in her personal financial affairs.
 She was a delightful lady to get to know.
-It is an honor for the Foundation to continue to assist her through her memorial fund.
 The Pauline Hart Memorial Fund distributed its income to the General Association of Regular Baptist Churches in Schaumburg, Illinois.

 Jim was a Director of Missions for the Siskiyou and Douglas Associations.
 Jim and his wife Lera were very active in the Senior Adult Ministries of the Northwest Baptist Convention.[8]
-They lived in either Newberg or McMinnville, OR.
-Later they moved to a retirement home in Vancouver, WA to be near a daughter.
+They lived in either Newberg or McMinnville, Oregon.
+Later they moved to a retirement home in Vancouver, Washington to be near a daughter.
 The James and Lera Hildabrand Memorial Fund benefitted the Northwest Baptist Foundation.

-Harold came to the Northwest from Texas where he had grown up.
-He first pastored in Baker, Oregon then at FBC, Bothell, Washington.
-Then he became the first Language Missions Director for the NW Baptist Convention.
-A position he held from 1968 – 1998.
+Harold came to the Northwest from Texas where he grew up.
+He first pastored in Baker, Oregon then at FBC in Bothell, Washington, then he became the first Language Missions Director for the NW Baptist Convention from 1968-1998.
 Cecil Sims wrote, “His compassion and concern made him very effective in his work with ethnic families.
 His humble spirit endeared him to the ethnic congregations.”[9]

-Tom’s connection with Harold: First, I met Harold in 1976 when I served as a Summer Missionary for the NW Baptist Convention.
+Tom Hixson’s connection with Harold: First, I met Harold in 1976 when I served as a summer missionary for the Northwest Baptist Convention.
 He was very engaging and inspiring about the work among ethnic groups.
-My second connection was when I went to visit Harold in the hospital when he had had an accident while working on his church’s building project, Oregon City Baptist Church.
-After visiting with Harold for a brief time and seeing his injuries, I became light-headed and needed to have some fresh air.
-So I headed for the elevator and the doors opened and I passed out in front of his 3 daughters, his wife Ellen, and his pastor.
-I came to and Harold’s pastor was holding my hand and I was on the floor!
+My second connection was when I went to visit Harold in the hospital after he had had an accident while working on his church’s building project, Oregon City Baptist Church.
+After visiting with Harold for a brief time and seeing his injuries, I became light-headed and needed some fresh air.
+So I headed for the elevator, the doors opened, and I passed out in front of his 3 daughters, his wife Ellen, and his pastor.
+I came to and Harold’s pastor was holding my hand while I was on the floor!
 A lovely way to support the whole family.

-Harold Hitt left funds to go toward the Foundations scholarship program to assist students in attending the Pacific Northwest Campus of Golden Gate Seminary.
+Harold Hitt left funds to go toward scholarships for students attending the Pacific Northwest Campus of Gateway Seminary.

-The Hoods came to the Northwest after serving as pastor of the FBC, of Texas City, Texas for 18 years.
+The Hoods came to the Northwest after serving as pastor of the FBC in Texas City, Texas for 18 years.
 Roland first served in the Northwest as an Associational Missionary in 1948.
 Later he became the Director of Missions for the Baptist General Convention of Oregon.
 In 1966 he was elected Executive Secretary of the Baptist General Convention of Oregon-Washington and retired in 1972.

 Under Hood’s leadership, the Baptist General Convention enjoyed a period of transition, growth, development, and maturity.